 If you’re concerned about the impacts of a biomass or biofuel power plant near you, whether proposed or an existing one, please send us an email.

-Here are highlights of two active local campaigns in the UK (last updated April 2017):
+Here are highlights of active local campaigns in the UK (last updated August 2018):